anupjsebastian/Self_Driving_Car_Semantic_Segmentation/README.md

 The second neural network it uses is YOLOv3.
 This is used for object detection, but was not trained by me.
 Because it requires extensive computational resources, I just used pretrained weights.
 More details about the weights and the model can be found on https://pjreddie.com/darknet/yolo/

+## Presentation

+The presentation for this project can be found online at https://www.canva.com/design/DAD1fj1sdqM/J4MYX2xHc50keEciZFUqHg/view?utm_content=DAD1fj1sdqM&utm_campaign=designshare&utm_medium=link&utm_source=homepage_design_menu

+A copy is also included in the repository as *Semantic Segmentation for Self-Driving Cars.pdf*

+A quick introduction to the project can be viewed at https://youtu.be/C7DsmqWw2g8

 ## Dataset

 The Mapillary Dataset contains about 25000 high resolution images of road situations from around the world.
 It has a labelled train set of 18000 images, a labelled validation set of 2000 images and a test set of 5000 unlabelled images.